Specialist R&D Tax & Grant Funding Advisors

 • The total core expenditure incurred in the UK.

-If the production is profitable, the Animation Tax Relief can be used to reduce a Corporation Tax bill.
-If the animation makes a loss, claimants can receive a cash payment from HMRC at a rate of 25%.
+If the production is profitable, Animation Tax Relief can be used to reduce a Corporation Tax bill with an enhanced deduction.

-Animation Tax Relief is claimed as part of the Company Tax Return (CT600) that is filed with HMRC.
-To make an ATR claim, you’ll need to be registered as a company and have the following documents:
+Animation Tax Relief is claimed as part of the Company Tax Return (CT600) filed with HMRC.

 • You’ll need to calculate if your animation programme has made a profit or a loss and determine whether your ATR claim should be surrendered as a loss for a cash repayment or used to reduce your tax bill.